equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 The final EnKF linear algebra is performed in an analysis module.
 The keywords to load, select and modify the analysis modules are documented here.

-.. _analysis_load:
-.. topic:: ANALYSIS_LOAD

-        `ANALYSIS_LOAD` is deprecated.
-It used to dynamically load an analysis module from a shared object, but now is a no-op.

 .. _analysis_select:
 .. topic:: ANALYSIS_SELECT